 Per serving: 90 calories, 6g fat, 0g net carbs, 9g protein

 When choosing keto-friendly chips, remember to go for high fat and protein options that have a low net carb count.
-This usually means buying chips that are made with healthy meats, fish, and dairy, so options like pork rinds and cheese chips are good choices.
+This usually means buying low-carb or no-carb chips that are made with healthy meats, fish, and dairy, so options like pork rinds and cheese chips are good choices.